Animal death doesn’t usually attract sympathy because animals are always killed, mainly for food for non-vegetarians.

 The killing of Harambe was one such instance of animal death that generated worldwide outrage and reactions.

-On that fateful day, a three years old boy on a visit to the zoo with his mother somehow managed to find his way into the gorilla enclosure filled with shallow water where Harambe, fresh from celebrating his 17th birthday, was staying at that moment.
+On that fateful day, a three-year-old boy visiting the zoo with his mother somehow managed to find his way into the gorilla enclosure filled with shallow water, where Harambe, fresh from celebrating his 17th birthday, was staying.

 Video footage showed the gorilla occasionally dragging the kid through the water and pushing him.